-Want to get a head start on learning the lingo before moving abroad?
-Here are some fun ways to inject a foreign language into your everyday life.
+Want to get a head start on learning a foreign language before moving abroad?
+Here are some fun ways to inject that new language into your everyday life.

 It is a truth universally acknowledged that the best way to learn a foreign language is by immersing yourself in a country where it is spoken.
 You can’t help but soak up the language when surrounded by the sights and sounds of the local culture; whether you are chatting with a waiter, asking for directions, or buying groceries at the supermarket.

 But what if you want to get a head start on learning the lingo before you jet off abroad?
 Well, the answer is simple; try to incorporate the language into your everyday life.
 And more importantly, make it fun!
 Here are some simple tips to help get you started.

 Lingoda is an innovative online language school that brings native speaking teachers into your living room.
 Their learning platform will ensure you’re speaking like a local before you know it.
 Whether you're learning for business or pleasure, simply choose the right time and ability level for you and join one of Lingoda’s classes from the comfort of your home.

 Watching foreign television is a great way to pick up new vocabulary and expressions when you’re learning a foreign language.
 This is especially true if you tune into the local news which is read clearly and in a neutral accent.
 With digital packages now the norm in many households, you should be able to access some foreign television channels.
 If not, you can often pay to upgrade to a package that includes foreign TV.

 Alternatively, BBC iPlayer offers a selection of news and programs in multiple languages; alongside a plethora of articles, games, and activities for you to test what you’ve learned along the way.
 What better way to brush up on your knowledge of current affairs, too!